ict/CustomAppLauncher/README.md

 ## Purpose

 Present the user with a list of Applications.
-The user selects the ones he wants to install with simple checkboxes.
-The program then starts all checked setups (with silent switches) one by one until everything is installed.
-Very simple ;)
+The user selects the ones he wants to launch with simple checkboxes.
+The program then starts all checked commands one by one until everything has launched and exited.

+This is intended as a quick application install menu, similar to [Ninite](https://ninite.com/).

 Configuration:
 Just edit the included launch.ini file.
 Refer to the sample file(s) for details.